rOY369/Docs/work/IoT/database_reconnect_feature.md

 - Database reconnect functionality
 - The database functions are exactly the same while accessing the nas database/local database.
 So they should be reusable i.e. it should have a single source.
 But right now we have 2 different sources.
 We have to make the same change in 2 places which is a redundant effort and also can increases scope of error.
 - In case of local database, the database object is not thread safe.
-- Local Database is accessed through 3 different db objects i.e. `remote_obj`, `proxy_obj` and `local_obj` in applicationcontainer.
+- Local Database is accessed through 3 different db objects that are a part of  `remote_obj`, `proxy_obj` and `local_obj` in applicationcontainer.
+Is there a way to isolate the channel of accessing the database ?
-	- Are there any advantages of using one database object entirely in a software piece like applicationcontainer ?
+	- Are there any advantages of using one channel entirely in a software piece like applicationcontainer to access the database ?
 	- Will it save some ram/processing ?
-Will it simplify the design ?
+Will it simplify or solidify the architecture/design ?

 ## Alternative